apache/spark/README.md

 _NOTE: The transition from 1.8.0 (or before) to 1.8.1 (or after) requires uninstalling Airflow before installing the new version.
 The package name was changed from `airflow` to `apache-airflow` as of version 1.8.1._

-Airflow is a platform to programmatically author, schedule and monitor workflows.
+Airflow is a platform to programmatically author, schedule, and monitor workflows.

 When workflows are defined as code, they become more maintainable,